ArtemissFR/Learning-Ansible/Windows/README.md

-Certainly!
-Here is the translated version of the README.md summarizing the steps to allow ping (ICMP) and activate SSH (OpenSSH) on Windows using PowerShell.

 ---

-# Allow Ping and Activate SSH on Windows
+# 🌐 Allow Ping and Activate SSH on Windows

 This guide outlines the steps to allow ICMP ping and activate the SSH server (OpenSSH) on a Windows system using PowerShell.